ybezsonov/kro/website/docs/docs/getting-started/01-Installation.md

 :::info[**CRD Updates**]

 Helm does not support updating CRDs, so you may need to manually update or remove and re-apply kro related CRDs.
 For more information, refer to the Helm documentation.

 :::

-## Uninstalling KRO
+## Uninstalling kro

-To uninstall KRO, use the following command:
+To uninstall kro, use the following command:

 ```bash
 helm uninstall kro -n kro
 ```

-Keep in mind that this command will remove all KRO resources from your cluster, except for the ResourceGroup CRD and any other custom resources you may have created.
+Keep in mind that this command will remove all kro resources from your cluster, except for the ResourceGroup CRD and any other custom resources you may have created.